harish2006/IISCIFD/README.md

 Preprint: https://arxiv.org/abs/1703.07595
 This release has the face image dataset and visual features and behavioural data that have been extracted from these faces.

+Please email harish2006@gmail.com for more details or queries.